skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 Results are generated using the `get_noise_indices()` method

-Tested on a test set
+Tested on a separate test set

 |                                                                                                                            | precision | recall | f1-score | support |
 |----------------------------------------------------------------------------------------------------------------------------|-----------|--------|----------|---------|